The Role of Nasal Congestion in Teeth Grinding: Causes and Solutions

 So dealing with teeth grinding could mean more than safeguarding your pearly whites.
 It may actually play a pivotal role in tackling persistent nasal blockages.

 Think about it!
-Could slipping on a mouthguard, a go-to fix for preventing grind-related damage, also help keep those sinuses open and clear?
+Could slipping on a mouth guard, a go-to fix for preventing grind-related damage, also help keep those sinuses open and clear?
 It’s an intriguing idea that really shows just how complex and intertwined the different parts of our bodies are.

 Uncovering the Grinding Link to Nasal Blockages